U.S. leaders call for 'war' on Ebola outbreak, pledge troops

 Acknowledging that the epidemic represented a national security crisis, U.S. administration officials said the focus of the military deployment would be on Liberia, where the threat of chaos is greatest.
 The disease has also hit hard in Sierra Leone and Guinea, and has led to a handful of deaths in Nigeria.

-Under the plan, engineers, medical personnel and other service members would build 17 treatment centres with 100 beds each, train thousands of healthcare workers and establish a military control centre for coordinating the relief effort, U.S. officials told reporters.
+Under the plan, engineers, medical personnel and other service members would build 17 treatment centers with 100 beds each, train thousands of healthcare workers and establish a military control center for coordinating the relief effort, U.S. officials told reporters.

 "Some have asked why should our military be involved," Senator Alexander said.
 "They have to be involved, if we want to deal with the problem.
 There's no way for the doctors and the nurses and the healthcare workers to deal with it."

-Officials said the Defence Department had sought to reallocate $500 million (307.56 million pounds) in funds from fiscal 2014 to help cover the costs of the humanitarian mission.
+Officials said the Defense Department had sought to reallocate $500 million in funds from fiscal 2014 to help cover the costs of the humanitarian mission.

 "The reality is we all have to do more," said Senator Patty Murray, a Democrat from Washington.